Isn’t it frustrating when there is insufficient water pressure in the shower to wash the soap from your eyes?

 But if the water pressure is low, there’s a chance that the metre valve is only partially open, which usually happens when plumbing work has been done recently.
 The plumbers might have forgotten to open the valve, reducing water pressure.

-We recommend checking the metre box, which you can find on the outside wall of your home in a warm climate.
+We recommend checking the metre box, which can be found on the outside wall of your home in a warm climate.
 It can also be in the garage, basement, or underground between the street and your property.

 You can tell if the valve is open by looking at the metal handle and whether it’s parallel to the water pipe.
 Because if it’s at an angle, you’ll have to use a wrench to open it.